sarbal/onboarding/README.md

 # Getting started

 # What do we do?
-Our work focuses on characterizing gene networks and developing methods to understand gene function and dysfunction in disease.
+Our work focuses on characterizing gene function and developing methods to understand gene function and dysfunction in disease.
-We particularly look to gene networks derived from thousands of expression datasets and samples.
+We particularly look to gene expression and co-expression networks derived from thousands of expression datasets and samples.

 # Functional genomics
 An important focus (and challenge) in functional genomics is gene function prediction and assessment.